chadhammond01/Azure_ELK_Project/README.md

 ---
 ### Access Policies

-The machines on the internal network are not exposed to the public Internet.
+The machines on the internal network are not exposed to the public Internet, and can only be accessed internally.

 Only the **Jump Box** machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - 67.164.160.6

-Machines _within_ the network can only be accessed internally.

 A summary of the access policies in place can be found in the Azure screenshot below.